-(90) A student may choose to lodge a formal complaint under the University's Complaint and Grievance Resolution Procedure if the requirements of this Program Manual have been incorrectly applied, or where procedural fairness has been denied.
+(90) A student may choose to lodge a formal complaint under the University's Complaint Management Procedure if the requirements of this Program Manual have been incorrectly applied, or where procedural fairness has been denied.

-(91) A matter cannot be dealt with under both the Show Cause Process and the Complaint and Grievance Resolution Procedure.
+(91) A matter cannot be dealt with under both the Show Cause Process and the Complaint Management Procedure.

 (92) Where a complaint is being lodged by a student in response to being notified of the University's intention to report a student for breach of attendance or progress requirements, the student must: